Alimoff/Tahrirchi_Test/README.md

 Question:     - What file format would you use to store this data?

-Answer:       I would prefer to use CSV(Comma Separated Values) file format.CSV is one of the most common file formats for storing textual data.
+Answer:       I would prefer to use CSV(Comma Separated Values) file format.
+CSV is one of the most common file formats for storing textual data.
 These files can be opened using a wide variety of programs including Notepad.
 The reason behind using this format over others is its ability to store complex data in a simple and readable way.
 Moreover, CSV files offer more security as compared to file formats like JSON.
 In python, it is easy to read these types of files using a special library called Pandas.